meghang-101/meghang-101/README.md

 Hey there 👋,

-I am a 3rd year Engineering student of Manipal Institute of Technology studying Electronics and Instrumentation.
+I am an Electronics and Instrumentation Engineer from Manipal Institute of Technology.
 I am passionate about general electronics, IoT, hardware design and Robotics.
 I have a keen interest in developing embedded solutions for drone flight control systems, learning efficient algorithms for robot motion and perception.
 You will see all repos related to firmware design, UAVs etc.

 I also write blogs and stuff in my free time.
 Head on to [medium.com](https://meghang-n.medium.com/).

-Contact me by mail through [my_personal_website.com](https://meghangn.wixsite.com/website-1).
+Contact me by mail through [my_personal_website](https://meghangn.wixsite.com/website-1).

 Living in 📍Mumbai📍,